Sean Hamilton: Television

+Electronic Dance Music Awards

+Hamilton is the founder, executive producer and host of the Electronic Dance Music Awards.
+It is an annual music award event focusing across most all electronic dance music genres.
+Every March the event is held at the Eden Roc Miami Beach Hotel in Miami during the Ultra Music Festival / Miami Music Week.The awards are given out across a variety of categories including Song of the Year in Dance, Tech, House and Bass genres, Best Male and Female Artist, Best Collaboration, Remix of the Year, Best New Artist, Club DJ Of the Year, and Vocalist of the Year, among many others.
+A staple of Miami Music Week, the EDMAs have emerged as the dance music industry's preeminent award show.
+Driven by its fan-based voting system, the MTV-style ceremony dishes out unique trophies as mementos, which resemble DJ decks and feature a functional jog-wheel.The EDMAs are known as a star-studded affair, featuring a slew of leading DJs, music producers, international press and others comprising the industry's corps d'elite.

 Personal life

-Sean “Hollywood” Hamilton lives in New York City.
-He's been married to Marina Gachet for sixteen years and is the Chief Operating Officer for their media group.
+Hamilton lives in New York City.
+He has been married to Marina Gachet for sixteen years and is the chief operating officer for their media group.
 His daughter, Tay Hamilton grew up listening and learning about broadcasting from her father and is also now a mid-day radio personality in Las Vegas for 95.5 The Bull, an iHeartRadio radio station.

 Hamilton has begun writing a book based on his 40 years in radio and the evolution of the broadcast industry since he began in 1979.

-On July 21, 2013, Hamilton alongside his wife Marina completed a six-day, 350-mile bike ride from Washington, D.C. to Pittsburgh to raise funds and awareness for Wounded Warrior Project, a non-profit organization dedicated to helping thousands of injured soldiers returning home from current conflicts and providing assistance to their families.
+On July 21, 2013, Hamilton alongside his wife Marina completed a six-day, 350-mile bike ride from Washington, D.C., to Pittsburgh to raise funds and awareness for Wounded Warrior Project, a non-profit organization dedicated to helping thousands of injured soldiers returning home from current conflicts and providing assistance to their families.
 Covering approximately 70 miles a day, the duo video blogged the entire journey on the donation site GoFundMe where they met their goal of $10,000.